-Within the last few years, I’ve read some amazing books, and a number of which have been under the topic of mental health.
+Within the last few years, I’ve read some amazing books and a number of which have been under the topic of mental health.
 So, I thought I’d share with you a selection of my favourite books in this genre, and hopefully inspire you to get reading too.
 Here are six mental health books that you should add to your reading wishlist!

 Hands down, this is my absolute favourite book I’ve read in the last few years.
 Bryony Gordon is a columnist for The Telegraph, and this is her account of her life with OCD.
 It’s incredibly honest, and often quite funny in places, with plenty of dark humour that I often found very relatable!
 She also discusses how keeping her OCD quiet led to drug dependency, bulimia, and depression, signifying how important it is to speak out.
-I read this a few months before I was diagnosed with OCD myself and found it so helpful.
+I read this a few months before I have diagnosed with OCD myself and found it so helpful.
 I remember the instant relief I felt thinking that it wasn’t just me who had these thoughts.

 In contrast, I read this last year after completing my course of CBT.
-I remember reading it with a lump in my throat on multiple occasions, because again, I felt this immense relief that I wasn’t the only person experiencing these thoughts.
+I remember reading it with a lump in my throat on multiple occasions because again, I felt this immense relief that I wasn’t the only person experiencing these thoughts.
 Because We Are Bad is Lily Bailey’s extremely powerful account of living with OCD and how she fights back.
 Not only would I recommend this to anyone with OCD themselves, but I’d also recommend you read it if you have a loved one who suffers from it too.
 You will gain a shocking insight into how it really feels to live with this bully of an illness.

 I was late to the party with this one and I really regret it!
 Regardless of whether or not you have experience of mental illness, you should read this book.
 It’s a goddamn masterpiece.
 Reasons to Stay Alive is Matt Haig’s story of overcoming depression and learning how to live again.
 For anyone who has been at their absolute lowest, I strongly recommend you read this.
 There’s some incredibly powerful lessons to be learned from it, and it’s proof that no matter how dark things feel, there is still hope.